curityio/devops-dashboard-example/doc/data-access.md

 ## Backup New Users

-After creating new users in the dashboard, create an updated database dump if required.\
+After creating new users in the dashboard, back them up if required.\
 This will ensure that your users still exist if you redeploy the system:
+Run the following command from the host computer, to create the backup:

 ```bash
 docker exec -it dashboard-curity-data-1 bash -c "export PGPASSWORD=Password1 && pg_dump -U postgres -d idsvr" > ./data-backup.sql